bozakov/H-probe/README.md

 1. Linux operating system
 2. root privileges to use libpcap for packet capture
-3. python version 2.6 or 2.7 including the following required python packages: pypcap, numpy, scapy.
+3. python version 2.6 or 2.7 including the following required python packages: pypcap, numpy, libdnet, dpkt.
 Additionally the following optional python packages will be used if installed: affinity (pypi), progressbar.
 To use the live plotting functionality gnuplot is must also be installed.

 In Debian based distributions you should be able to install all necessary packages using:

-    sudo apt-get install python-pypcap python-numpy python-scapy
+    sudo apt-get install python-pypcap python-dumbnet python-numpy
-    sudo apt-get install python-dev python-setuptools gnuplot python-progressbar sudo apt-get install gnuplot
+    sudo apt-get install python-dev python-setuptools python-progressbar
+    sudo apt-get install gnuplot

     sudo easy_install affinity